What is OpenTelemetry?

 - Various other tools, such as the OpenTelemetry Operator for Kubernetes, OpenTelemetry Helm Charts, and community assets for FaaS

-OpenTelemetry is used by a wide variety of libraries, services and apps that have OpenTelemetry integrated to provide observability out of the box.
+OpenTelemetry is used by a wide variety of libraries, services and apps that have OpenTelemetry integrated to provide observability by default.

-OpenTelemetry is supported by 40+ vendors, many of whom provide commercial support for OpenTelemetry and contribute to the project directly.
+OpenTelemetry is supported by numerous vendors, many of whom provide commercial support for OpenTelemetry and contribute to the project directly.

 OpenTelemetry is designed to be extensible.
 Some examples of how it can be extended include:

 - Adding a receiver to the OpenTelemetry Collector to support telemetry data from a custom source